Riley229/ConsoleLog/README.md

 #### Formatting Commands

-For ease of use, `String` has built-in methods for altering text appearance:
+For ease of use, strings has built-in methods for altering text appearance:

 ```swift
 // alters the color of the text when printed to the console